aabde/sync-engine/README.md

 The endpoint listing all connected accounts `http://localhost:5555/accounts` has been disabled for security reasons.

-To use the API you need to pass the API key (default is `XXX` but you should have changed it) into the `X-Api-Key` header of the requests.
+To use the API you need to pass the API key (default is `XXX` but you should have changed it) into the `X-API-KEY` header of the requests.

 2 steps to connect a new account: